johnprif/Thesis/README.md

 > Implementation of an O(n log n) algorithm for the Smallest Enclosing Circle and the Voronoi Diagram, using efficient structures (Red‑Black tree, HashMap) with a JavaFX GUI.

+> Sven Skyum, “Implementation of an Algorithm for the Calculation of the Smallest Enclosing Circle and the Voronoi Diagram,” 1991.

 [View Live Demo (Windows executable)](https://github.com/johnprif/Thesis/releases/latest) • [Source ›](https://github.com/johnprif/Thesis)

 ## 📋 Table of Contents